Andu9/Proiect-Tema-2-3-POO/README.md

 # Poor bunny! 🐰

-The poor bunny need to collect as many carrots 🥕 as he can!
+The poor bunny needs to collect as many carrots 🥕 as he can!
 But be careful!
 The farmers have set up traps for you!

 Movement: WASD